-At EPGD Law, we represent executives, professionals, managers, and employees of all levels and industries.
+For example, Florida is an “at-will” employment state, presenting its own laws of termination, unemployment benefits, and employment contracts.
+At EPGD Law, we represent business owners, executives, professionals, managers, and employees of all levels and industries.
 Our one-on-one service is based upon the understanding that each client and each case is unique, requiring individualized attention and assessment.
 We handle all types of employment law related disputes in connection with labor law litigations including:

-Family and Medical Leave Act (FMLA): The Family and Medical Leave Act is federal law and guarantees right to take up to 12 weeks of unpaid, job-protected leave.
-If you have worked for an employer for at least a year (no need to consecutive) you are entitled to benefit from FMLA.
-We can assist you in ensuring you benefit from FMLA that you are entitled.
+The Family and Medical Leave Act is a federal law that guarantees the right to take up to 12 weeks of unpaid, job-protected leave.
+If you have worked for an employer for at least a year (doesn’t need to consecutive) you are typically entitled to FMLA leave.
+We can help you in ensure you benefit from the FMLA leave that you are entitled to.

 From our offices in South Florida and Washington, D.C., we represent clients throughout the Miami-Dade County, Broward, West Palm Beach, Washington, D.C. and beyond.
 Call us at (786) 837-6787 or contact us us to schedule a consultation with an experienced employment law attorney.